pbelmann/guidelines/README.md

 This project is organized by using elements of [scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)).

-It is based on the four values:
+It is based on the five values:

 * Commitment